CrazyMeowl/PlantVsZombie_OOP_2020/README.md

-# PlantVsZombie-OOP-Pygame
+# PvZ_pygame_OOP

-# For all dev:
+# NOTE for DEV/USER of the code
- Download Python, SublimeText 3, Pycharm(optional)
+pip install pygame , pip install pygame_menu , Edit carefully
- Remember to add Python to PATH
+# NOTE for DEV only

-# For all user:
+//please do not test this time on this new respo
- Open CMD and type : pip install pygame
+//only push when has permission
- Also : pip install pygame_menu
+//thanks for notice